peerlibrary/meteor-blaze-components/README.md

 ```

 Event handlers (and all other methods) have `@`/`this` bound to the mixin instance, not the component.
 Here we can see
-how the event handler can access `values` and `valuesPredicton` on mixin's instance and how normal CoffeeScript
+how the event handler can access `values` and `valuesPredicton` on mixin's instance and how normal JavaScript/CoffeeScript
 inheritance works between `FirstMixinBase` and `FirstMixin`.

 Event handlers are independent from other mixins and the component's event handlers.
 They are attached to DOM in the